Women’s Health Physiotherapy

 At QV Physiotherapy, we cater to women at every stage of life, from pre or post-natal through to managing the natural and unexpected challenges that occur as we age.
 Wherever you are, we are here to help you through this time.
 Our experienced women’s health physiotherapists provide expert treatment and thorough assessment ensuring that you can live the life you want.

-Service is run by Laura Ham
+Our Women’s Health Service is run by Laura Ham

 After completing a Bachelor of Physiotherapy (Hons) at the University of Melbourne in 2012, Laura then went on to complete comprehensive additional Women’s Health training in London under the largest and most successful private women’s health team in the UK.
 She recently joined QV Physiotherapy to grow a service area treating women with common and bothersome issues that can occur over their lifespan; from pre and post-natal conditions through to pelvic floor issues, pelvic pain, and general musculoskeletal injuries.
 Laura has also been teaching mat work and equipment-based Pilates classes for over seven years and is a fully certified APPI Pilates Instructor.